aubrielee/aubrielee.github.io/index.md

 You can reach out to me if you’re seeking:
 {: .noIndent }

-- A speaker or panelist
+- A speaker or panelist on Disability justice, self-improvement, or 3D modeling
-- A fashion model
+- A Disabled, Asian American fashion model
 - A thought-provoking conversation with a new friend
 <br>